 Bond Requirements: Both the Federal Miller Act and Georgia’s Little Miller Act require that most public works projects be bonded.
 The contractor (and, frequently also subcontractors) must furnish a performance bond and payment bond for the benefit of the government entity building the project.
 Although these statutes assist subcontractors and material suppliers to get paid, they also limit the right of subcontractors and suppliers to initiate suit to collect unpaid balances.
 In addition, these statutes have notice requirements and deadlines in order to preserve or protect a claimant’s bond rights.

-We Represent All Tiers of Construction Professionals Throughout Georgia: The construction lawyers at the Cobb Law Group provide guidance to prime contractors, specialty subcontractors, and material suppliers involved in government construction projects.
-We also serve as counsel to corporate attorneys that need assistance in navigating the complex federal regulations and surety disputes.
+We Represent All Tiers of Construction Professionals Throughout Georgia: The Georgia construction lawyers at the Cobb Law Group provide guidance to state agencies and municipal governments, design professionals such as architects and engineers, prime contractors, specialty subcontractors, and material suppliers involved in government construction projects.
+We also serve as counsel to in-house attorneys that need assistance in navigating the complex federal regulations and surety disputes.

-If you need a Georgia construction law firm with experience and knowledge of the Miller Act and Little Miller Acts, please contact us to see how we can help you.
+If you need a Georgia construction law firm with experience and knowledge of the payment bonds covering private projects, Miller Act Claims & Litigation and Little Miller Act Claims & Litigation, please contact us to see how we can help you.